DevMountain/qa_student_assignments/units/unit_2_engineering/2.15/project2.10.md

 ### In Person Delivery

-As part of your graduation ceremony, your graduation MC will call you forward when it is your turn, and you will go through your presentation, hitting each of the areas discussed above live.
+As part of your graduation ceremony, your graduation MC will call your group forward when it is your turn, and you will go through your presentation, hitting each of the areas discussed above live.

 - Test execution should still be pre-recorded and embedded into the slide deck.
+- You will have one or two microphones to pass around your group.

 ### Remote Delivery

-During your zoom graduation, your project will be presented.
+During your zoom graduation, your team will be presented.
 Due to more stringent time limitations and possible issues with connectivity etc, you need to submit a pre-recorded presentation.

 - Get together with your group and record a screenshare of your presentation, with each of you narrating the appropriate sections as if you were presenting live.
-- The video needs to be submitted at the latest the day prior to graduation in order for your graduation MC to verify the video and have it queued up for presentation.
+- The video needs to be submitted a few days prior to graduation in order for your graduation MC to verify the video and have it queued up for presentation.
 - See the Canvas due date for your cohort's submission deadline.
-- The video should NOT be longer than 6 minutes.
+- The video should NOT be longer than 12 minutes.

 ---